Do I need an appointment to consign?

 How should I bring my pieces in?

 Local consignors: Clean, pressed and on hangers pretty, pretty, please?
 Beautiful clothing in garbage bags makes us sad.
 No matter how gorgeous your items are if they aren't in salable condition when they come in we have to return them to you.
-If you absolutely must you can fold them neatly and place in shopping bags or boxes.
+Having your items on hangers also keeps them from getting wrinkled while they're waiting to be inventoried in our receiving department.
+If you absolutely must you may fold them neatly and place in shopping bags or boxes but hangers are always optimal.
 Online consignors: Obviously you can't send your pieces in on hangers.
 Just make sure they're cleaned and pack them as neatly as possible to avoid wrinkling while in shipment.

 Do you take undergarments, bathing suits, men's, childrens, bridal or maternity clothing?